Kong/cloud-migration-journey/docs/explore/phase2.md

 * Kong Mesh `Global Control Plane`
 * Kong Mesh `On-Prem Zone` using the Universal Mode deployment strategy
-* deployed `Dataplanes` (also referred to as SidecarProxies) to the Monolith and Runtime Instance
+* Deployed `Dataplanes` (also referred to as SidecarProxies) to the monolith and Konnect runtime instance

 ## Objective

-The `objective` of Phase 2 is to being the journey with Kong Mesh by exploring the infrastructure and reconfigure Konnect so that traffic from the Runtime Instance to the Monolith flows over the mesh network.
+The `objective` of Phase 2 is to begin exploring Kong Mesh and reconfigure Konnect so that traffic from the runtime instance to the monolith flows over the mesh network.

 The high level `activities` that will take place are: